Maple Syrup Truths Revealed: Time to Switch Brands?Updated: April 17, 2017Healthy Living

 Medicinally, PEG is a common ingredient in many laxatives including the chemicals used to clean out the bowel before a colonoscopy.
 Industrially, PEG is used to keep commercial ice cream from getting too hard and to increase the overall shelf life and stability of foodstuffs among many other uses.
 Some people who tend toward constipation may wonder why they seem to go to the bathroom so much more easily after eating a big bowl of commercial ice cream.
 Now you know why.

-On the very positive flip side, organic maple syrup producers forgo PEGs completely and use only REAL fats as the emulsifiers such as certified organic vegetable oils or better still – organic butter.
+On the very positive flip side, organic maple syrup producers forgo PEGs completely and use only quality fats as the emulsifiers.
+This would include certified organic vegetable oils or better still – organic butter.

 Lead in Maple Syrup a Cause for Concern